 Prevent resources from loading

 The easiest way to prevent resources is to simply look at your frontend extensions and decide whether or not you need them, but we already talked about that.
-Even with the currently loaded modules and components, you may often find that a superfluous file is loaded that you know you can get rid of.
+Even than though, you may often find that superfluous files are loaded that you know you can get rid of.
 Sometimes you know that you have files that are not needed on all pages, or not at all.
 Mootools could be one of these, but also others.
 Using extensions like Mootools Enabler / Disabler or JCC - JS CSS Control could solve that for you.
 If you build your own templates, you could even prevent stuff in a more structural way.
 Check out this presentation by Sander Potjer on that topic (it's dutch, but the code samples speak for themselves).He uses the unset command to prevent anything he does not need from loading in his template's index.php file:

 By combining all separate CSS and JS files into just one CSS file and one JS file saves a lot of HTTP-requests.
 Even if the combined size is still the same, this alone will already make your site faster.
 In most cases, extensions do not care whether its resources are loaded separately or combined.
 Read on to see how we can achieve this.